Does Your Car Insurance Cover You When Driving Other Cars?

 Non-Owner Car Insurance

 If you regularly drive cars you don't own — whether borrowing from friends, using car-sharing services, or renting frequently — a non-owner auto insurance policy could be the right fit.
 It provides liability coverage when you drive vehicles you don't own, filling the gap your personal policy doesn't cover.
+Importantly, it does not cover physical damage to the vehicle you're driving.

 Do You Need Additional Coverage?
 Use This Checklist